 She’s smart and worldly, and often behaves much like a 1940s comic book detective.

-She is also very good at knowing when heists are planned in the city, through unrevealed means.
+She excels at knowing when heists are planned in the city, through unrevealed means.
 Her amount of inside knowledge about mobs may mean some sort of infiltration skill.
-Since a newspaper states that “no two people agree on a description of her” I’d assume disguises.
+Since a newspaper states that “no two people agree on a description of her”, I’d assume disguises.

 The Black Canary could train an actual black canary to fly back to her no matter where she was.
 This was treated as being no big deal.